History Classic Matches Results Collectibles

 PETER MAIVIA

-MAIVIA (pictured left) made his wrestling start in Hawaii on March 6, 1968, defeating ANGELO POFFO in two straight falls.
+MAIVIA made his wrestling start in Hawaii on March 6, 1968, defeating ANGELO POFFO in two straight falls.

-Was the cousin of NEFF MAIAVA (pictured right); the two wrestled as a team.
+Peter was the cousin of NEFF MAIAVA (AKA Prince Maiava, see above); the two often wrestled as a team.

-Was a main event fan favorite in 1968: feuded with RIPPER COLLINS, JOHNNY BAREND and CURTIS IAUKEA.
+He was a main event fan favorite in 1968: feuded with RIPPER COLLINS, JOHNNY BAREND and CURTIS IAUKEA.
+He

-Left Hawaii in OCT.
-1968 and then returned on one to two week stays in Hawaii.
+Maivia left Hawaii in October of 1968 and then returned on one to two week stays in Hawaii.

 Appeared in the James Bond movie: YOU ONLY LIVE TWICE.

-In 1970 held the WORLD TAG TEAM TITLES with RAY STEVENS on the West Coast.
+In 1970, he held one half of the WORLD TAG TEAM TITLE with RAY STEVENS, on the West Coast.

 In 1980 he purchased the territorial rights to promote wrestling in Hawaii from STEVE RICKARD.